-Is profession-specific software designed for collectors, shop owners, appraisers, antique malls, pickers, etc. really a necessity?
+Is profession-specific software (and Point-Of-Sale devices), designed for collectors, shop owners, appraisers, antique malls, pickers, etc. really a necessity?
 For some the answer is a resounding "Yes."
 While for others, there seems to be a more muted approach on whether or not these programs are actually a required component for success.

 For the sake of expediency, this particular article won't be addressing the yea's & nay's of whether or not software designed for the decorative arts is a must-have for folks in the industry (we'll save that for a later discussion), but instead will focus on today's various software options available to both collectors and dealers alike.